 - Secure house plants.

 - Arrange for snow shoveling, leaf raking, or lawn mowing, depending on the season.

-- Do NOT blab on Facebook that you will be out of town for weeks or months.
+- Do NOT blab on Facebook or anywhere that you will be out of town for weeks or months.
+Nobody but

 - Ask a neighbor to keep an eye on your home and to call police if men start moving

 furniture.
 I know two people who have had their houses totally cleaned out by unknown

 "movers" while they were overseas.

 - Lock up windows and doors, including second floor.
 Put jammer bars in sliding

 glass doors and windows.
 Remove hidden door keys.
 Use door stops/alarms on side and rear doors.